-The UNNUM command sets all sequence fields to blanks, turns off number mode, and positions the screen so that column 1 is the first column displayed.
+The UNNUM command sets all sequence fields to blanks, turns off number mode, and positions the screen so that column 1 is at the left.
 It is valid only when number mode is currently on.
 The standard sequence field, the COBOL sequence field, or both, are blanked, depending on what was being numbered prior to issuing the UNNUM command.
 The command has the following format: